How Microsoft’s 1 Percenters Balance Basic Research with Short-Term Success

 To what extent does Microsoft Research’s work find its way to the Microsoft technologies that so many people use?

-First, I’d like to point out that while our role in product development is important, it’s not the reason that Microsoft Research exists. online casino In fact, if there was any shred of concern that I have, it’s that all of our researchers are perhaps too devoted to helping Microsoft win in the market today.
-They are aware that Microsoft isn’t the leader in a lot of areas, but we don’t want to lose sight that our group wants to see beyond the horizon, not just the horizon itself. payday loans uk
+First, I’d like to point out that while our role in product development is important, it’s not the reason that Microsoft Research exists. viagra in australia In fact, if there was any shred of concern that I have, it’s that all of our researchers are perhaps too devoted to helping Microsoft win in the market today.
+They are aware that Microsoft isn’t the leader in a lot of areas, but we don’t want to lose sight that our group wants to see beyond the horizon, not just the horizon itself.

 Having said that, I would point to several research areas that are key to Microsoft’s future.
 Machine learning-in particular an area called deep learning-is perhaps Microsoft Research’s largest investment area.
 When you use Windows 8, you’ll notice that as you tap on the same tiles over time, the apps launched by those tiles begin to load faster.
 That is because there’s machine learning built into Windows 8 that learns from your tendencies.
 It predicts which tiles you’ll tap next.
 Bing also has machine-learning capabilities.
 Search for "pavlova," and the browser figures out if you’re talking about cakes or ballet.